zilliez/minted-memory/README.md

 - `docs/The_Minted_Lie_When_NFTs_Forgot.pdf`: Audit manifesto
 - Shelf visual: nostalgic artefacts (yoyo, watch, spinner)
-- Optional: rakaman suara atau serpihan glitch parenting
+- Optional: voice recording or glitch fragments — processor imprint from lived experience, not crowd scripts
+- Each item represents a lived fragment—scratched, kept, remembered.
+Minted not for sale, but for survival.

 ---